dmbarbour/Sirea/README.md

 * combine as new behavior, e.g. pan left, pan right, repeat
 * favor left arbitrarily because it is lower in lexicographic order

 The holistic, set-based view of simultaneous demands will also force developers to confront the issue of conflicts early in their designs.
-Developers can aim to avoid conflicts before they happen - e.g. control distribution of the `bcamctl` behavior, or express camera commands in terms of weighted constraints.
+Developers can aim to avoid conflicts before they happen or make them easier to resolve - e.g. control distribution of the `bcamctl` behavior, or express camera commands in terms of weighted constraints.
 Between avoiding conflicts early in design and resolving them with holistic intelligence (able to resolve many concurrent demands at once), RDP *should* more readily support open, pluggable, extensible programs than many other paradigms - though I've yet to verify this property.

-_Note:_ Where possible, developers should design for stateless, deterministic resolution of conflicts (even if arbitrary).
-Avoiding non-essential state is valuable for resilience, and avoiding indeterminism is valuable for validation and robustness.
-Indeterminism and state both add to a system's complexity.

-### Anticipation and Idempotence

-### Metacircular Dynamic

-No floor, no ceiling.
-RDP applications, including linking of effectful behaviors and linking, can always be understood as dynamic behaviors in yet a lower level RDP application.

 ### Declarative State for RDP